Univest Financial Corporation to Hold First Quarter 2023 Earnings Call

-/EIN News/ -- SOUDERTON, Pa., April 07, 2023 (GLOBE NEWSWIRE) -- Univest Financial Corporation (Nasdaq: UVSP), parent company of Univest Bank and Trust Co. and its insurance, investment and equipment finance subsidiaries, announced it will host a conference call to discuss its first quarter 2023 earnings on Thursday, April 27, 2023 at 9:00 a.m.
+SOUDERTON, Pa., April 07, 2023 (GLOBE NEWSWIRE) -- Univest Financial Corporation UVSP, parent company of Univest Bank and Trust Co. and its insurance, investment and equipment finance subsidiaries, announced it will host a conference call to discuss its first quarter 2023 earnings on Thursday, April 27, 2023 at 9:00 a.m.
 Earnings are scheduled to be released after the close of the market on Wednesday, April 26, 2023.

 Pre-registration